xbenxspire/movie-info-service/README.md

 # Movie Information Microservice

-A microservice that provides movie information through JSON file communication.
+A microservice that provides movie information through HTTP/JSON communication.
 Returns accurate, sorted movie data including top-rated movies by actor and genre.

 ## For New Users / Teammates